Harvard is on a 380-acre campus in the urban setting of Cambridge, Massachusetts, not far from Boston.

-Harvard has a thriving Phillips Brooks House Association.
-In fact, more students participate in Phillips Brooks House Association than any other on-campus activity.
+Harvard has the Phillips Brooks House Association.
+In fact, more students participate in the Phillips Brooks House Association than any other on-campus activity.

 Other popular student organizations at Harvard include Asian-American Association, International Relations Council, Harvard Crimson (newspaper) and Harvard/Radcliffe Chorus.

 Harvard students' favorite campus traditions are Commencement, Welcome Back Event and Yardfest.

 This table offers information on housing at Harvard.

 |Guaranteed Housing||Yes||Guaranteed for freshman|

 Harvard offers housing for students.
 Students are required to live on campus through freshman year.
 First year students are guaranteed on-campus housing.

 Most Harvard students live off campus.
 In 2022, 29% of undergrads at Harvard lived in some kind of on-campus housing and 71% of students lived off-campus or commuted to Harvard.
 In the 2021-2022 school year, 5,187 students chose to live in campus housing.
 On the weekends, about 90% students stay on-campus.
 First year students are allowed to park a car on campus.